The International Timerbaev Nuclear Debates

 Student of the Middlebury Institute of International Studies at Monterey (MIIS), California, USA, participant of the III International Timerbaev Nuclear Debates, debater of the track on Saudi Arabia

-The IV International Timerbaev Nuclear Debates on the topic “Will the world be safer without nuclear weapons?” were held on June 22, 2022 within the framework of the XXI International School on Global Security.
-In the Debates participated only representatives of foreign countries — government officials, students and researchers.
-Among them: Aziz Kyshtobaev, Deputy Director of the Consular Service Department of the Ministry of Foreign Affairs of the Kyrgyz Republic, and Nargiza Umarova, Chief Specialist of the Information and Analytical Center under the Federation of Trade Unions of Uzbekistan (Affirmative Team) and Mehman Maharramov, postgradute student of St. Petersburg University, Azerbaijan, and Aphrodite Ramos, student of M.A.
+The IV International Timerbaev Nuclear Debates on the topic “Will the world be safer without nuclear weapons?” were held on June 22, 2022, within the framework of the XXI International School on Global Security.
+In the Debates participated only representatives of foreign countries — government officials, students, and researchers.
+Among them: Aziz Kyshtobaev, Deputy Director of the Consular Service Department of the Ministry of Foreign Affairs of the Kyrgyz Republic, and Nargiza Umarova, Chief Specialist of the Information and Analytical Center under the Federation of Trade Unions of Uzbekistan (Affirmative Team) and Mehman Maharramov, postgraduate student of St. Petersburg University, Azerbaijan, and Aphrodite Ramos, student of M.A.
 Program Modern Journalism of the Peoples’ Friendship University of Russia (RUDN University), an intern at the Public Relations Development Company (KROS), North Macedonia (Negative Team).
-Vladimir P. Kuchinov, Associate Professor of the Department of International Relations of the Institute of International Relations of the National Research Nuclear University MEPhI, Member of PIR Center Advisory Board, was invited as an expert in the Debates.
+Vladimir P. Kuchinov, Associate Professor of the Department of International Relations of the Institute of International Relations of the National Research Nuclear University MEPhI, Member of the PIR Center Advisory Board, was invited as an expert in the Debates.
 The point of view that the world would still not be safer without nuclear weapons won the Debates.

 Until the last moment, our teams did not know what position they would have to defend in the debate.
 Therefore, it was necessary to prepare arguments both for and against.
 To this end, I studied the positions of the nuclear States, read several scientific articles and the views of activists.
 The debate turned out to be very interactive, as all listeners were involved in the discussion of whether or not the world would be safer without nuclear weapons.
 It was very interesting to sit at the table competing with another team in convincing our listeners to change their original position on this issue to the opposite one